karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 - _1050_ the upper end wavelength of the output spectra, and
 - _10_ the spectral resolution of the output spectra

-The full path to the command file then becomes _/Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-import/import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json_.
+The full path to the command file on my machine then becomes _/Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-import/import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json_.

-Create the project file _extract_rawdata.txt_ (in the subfolder _arranged-data_) and enter the full path to the command file (example for my local setup):
+Create the project file _extract_rawdata.txt_ (directly under the _arrangeddatafolder_ [default name: _arranged-data_]) and enter the full path to the command file (example for my local setup):

 ```
 /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-import/import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json